Fishing & Boating Careers

 Management and monitoring of Mississippi's fisheries resources are important tasks in ensuring that future generations will continue to enjoy our valuable natural resources.
 The men and women who work in this field conduct research & surveys and construct & maintain boat launching ramps & fishing piers on public lakes and streams, and oversee fishing on public areas.
 Job opportunities in this area include research and management biologists, technicians, managers for the agency's fish hatcheries, state and park lakes, and construction crews.

-- DWFP - Wildlife/Fisheries MGR I - (Copiah)
+- MDWFP - Wildlife/Fisheries MGR I (Kemper County)